FRRouting/frr/doc/developer/lists.rst

    .. note::

-      This function can - and should - be used with hash tables.
-It is not affected by the "modification while iterating" problem.
-To remove all items from a hash table, use the loop demonstrated above.
+      This function can be used with hash tables.
+While it is not affected by the "modification while iterating" problem, removing items from the table can trigger "shrink" operations.
+See the hash API section for a hash-specific variant.

 .. c:function:: const itemtype *Z_const_next(const struct Z_head *, const itemtype *prev)
 .. c:function:: itemtype *Z_next(struct Z_head *, itemtype *prev)